 Best Homeschool Curriculum: Individual Textbooks/Workbooks

-In the event you’d like to use a grab-and-go style textbook or workbook to help your child work on one complete subject (like math, science, etc.), then opting in for individual resources is the route to go.
+If you’d like to use a grab-and-go style textbook or workbook to help your child work on one complete subject (like math, science, etc.), opting in for individual resources is the route to go.

 - Singapore Math

 - Barefoot Meandering (We used the Learning English Through Literature Levels 1 and 2 to supplement Sonlight’s Language Arts and just loved them!)